neelsoumya/public_teaching_unsupervised_learning/README.md

 `Clustering_notes.pdf` Notes on clustering

+`mathematics_data_science.pdf` has additional mathematical notes for the mathematics behind PCA

 `practical` folder has files for practicals

-`mathematics_data_science.pdf` has additional mathematical notes for the mathematics behind PCA
+`supervisions` folder has files for supervisions

 Also available here: